Clicky

 The Best Overall Life Jacket

-I can hand this to someone who’s never worn a PFD before, and they know what to do.
-Sometimes zippers and racing-style jackets can confuse people.
+The best life jacket overall for jet skiing is the O’Neill Men’s Superlite USCG on Amazon (Amazon Link Ad).
+This life jacket wins overall because of price, features, and ease of use.
+I can hand this to someone who’s never worn a life jacket before, and they know what to do.
+Sometimes zippers and racing-style life jackets can confuse people.

-Lanyard Hook
+Lanyard Hook To Attach Key

 Not only that, but it has something that every life jacket should have, a lanyard hook.
 This is kind of a big deal for people who own Sea-Doo’s.
 This hook is where you attach your key, so if you fall off, the key goes with you, and the engine shuts off.